fukayak/occumb/README.md

 - Specifications may change significantly in the future.

 ## Installation
+Because occumb relies on JAGS to run MCMC, you need first install it following the instructions on the [JAGS homepage](https://mcmc-jags.sourceforge.io/).

-You can install the latest version of occumb from the GitHub repository using the `install_github()` function in remotes (or devtools) package:
+You can then install the latest version of occumb from the GitHub repository using the `install_github()` function in the [remotes](https://github.com/r-lib/remotes) package:

 ``` r
 remotes::install_github("fukayak/occumb", ref = "main")